asartori86/advanced_programming-2018-19/lectures/c++/07_inheritance/readme.md

 [link to file](./00_first_trial.cc)

-A naive implementation of a base class (animal) and of some derived classes without using inheritance.
+A naive and conceptually wrong implementation of a series of classes that share data and inheritance.

 PPP: chap 14.3
 CPL: chap 20.1, 20.2